Wonuabimbola/analysis-of-the-film-industry/README.md

 ### Our Data

 Original datasets used can be found in the folder `zippedData` which were provided by The Flatiron School.
-Images and images of plots used in this README.md are in the folder `images`, and data used for analysis can be found in `clean_data.csv` and `aggregate.db`.
+Images and images of plots used in this README.md are in the folder `images`, and data used for analysis can be found in 'Data" Folder.

 ### Methods